-When it comes to money, you need to develop personal financial power to make good decisions.
+When it comes to money, developing personal financial power is needed before you can make good decisions.

-Do you feel pressure not knowing where to start, who to trust or where to turn?
+Do you feel pressure not knowing where to start?
+Are you concerned you don’t know who to trust or where to turn?
+You are not alone.
 It is this pressure that stops most people from moving in a positive financial direction.

 No one wants this pressure!